 This study makes several contributions to the literature.
-It is the first study that examines the role of pre-IPO discretionary accruals in the valuation of IPOs - both by the underwriters and by the markets.
+It examines the role of pre-IPO discretionary accruals in the valuation of IPOs - both by the underwriters and by the markets.
 No prior study has examined earnings management prior to the IPO and its effect on IPO valuation.
 Second, by documenting that the upwards management of earnings through discretionary current accruals has no effect on the offer price but positively affects the first day closing price, this study explains a portion of the positive initial returns documented in the literature.
-Finally, for firms that are conservative in reporting earnings prior to the IPO, we find no negative impact on their valuations by the underwriters or the markets.
+For firms that are conservative in reporting earnings prior to the IPO, we find no negative impact on their valuations by the underwriters or the markets.
+Finally, this study shows that insider stock retention has a role in the pricing of discretionary accruals.
+Markets tend to over-value or under-value firms with managed earnings, but only when the insider stock retention is high.

-II.
-Hypothesis Development
+2 Hypothesis Development

 It has been well documented in finance literature that IPO shares are, on average, underpriced relative to the first day closing price (Ibbotson, 1975).
 Most of the underpricing theories are based on asymmetric information between investors and issuers.
-These models either assume that the issuer is more informed than the investors (Welch, 1989; Allen and Faulhauber, 1989; Booth and Smith, 1986), or that some investors are more informed than the issuers (Rock, 1986; Beatty and Ritter, 1986; Benveniste and Spindt, 1989).
-Lowry and Schwert (2002) empirically test IPO initial returns across firms and document that offer price is only partially adjusted with respect to IPO underpricing.
-They also incorporate Loughran and Ritter's (2002) finding that price adjustment to publicly available information is also partial.
+These models either assume that the issuer is more informed than the investors (Welch, 1989; Allen and Faulhauber, 1989; Booth and Smith, 1986)3, or that some investors are more informed than the issuers (Rock, 1986; Beatty and Ritter, 1986; Benveniste and Spindt, 1989).4 Lowry and Schwert (2002) empirically test IPO initial returns across firms and document that offer price is only partially adjusted with respect to IPO underpricing.
 Loughran and Ritter (2004) examine reasons behind underpricing changes over time and propose three non-mutually exclusive explanations: change in risk composition, realignment of incentives, and changing issuer objective function.

 Purnanandam and Swaminathan (2004) question if the IPOs are really underpriced.
 Using the industry peer price multiples approach to valuation, they find that both the offer price and the first day closing prices far exceed the implied prices, with the markets assigning much higher multiples than the underwriter (offer price).
 These results are inconsistent with underpricing predicted by most rational pricing models but are consistent with the documented long-run underperformance of IPOs.
 They find that the level of earnings, accruals, and earnings growth forecasts are positively associated with the valuation of the IPO firm.
 However, they do not examine the role of discretionary accruals, used for upward management of earnings, on the IPO offer or the closing prices.

 One potential explanation for this observed initial overpricing could be that the markets and underwriters interpret the same fundamental variables differently, especially those that are prone to manipulation by the managers.